stakater/stakater-docs/docs/content/openshift-as-a-service/updating-clusters.md

 * Patch-release is an unplanned update of cluster components to fix errors or other functional issues that have already led or may lead to instability of the cluster.
 Patch-releases result in incrementing the patch version (`Z`) component in the semantic version number (`X.Y.Z`).

 The cluster may be updated on a schedule according to the update windows defined for the cluster.
-The available options for configuring update windows for the cluster are determined by the tariff in use, as shown in the table below:
+The available options for configuring update windows for the cluster are:

 Type of update | Update time | Non-Prod | Prod
 --- | --- | --- | ---